Abhishekraina7/pexscape/README.md

   ## Contributions 🤝

-  I would love if anyone interested in contributing to this project.
+  I would be happyif anyone interested in contributing to this project.